 Using the FMCSA DataQ Process

-Many of our trucking clients and others believe that DataQ appeals are some sort of magic bullet for reducing your CSA scores.
+Many of our trucking clients (some other trucking compliance services) and others believe that DataQ appeals are some sort of magic bullet for reducing your CSA scores.
 Unfortunately, they’re not.

 In my experience, a DataQ request to change or remove a violation is only successful about 35% of the time.
 The FMCSA cites a bit higher number (somewhere between 45 to 55%) but they count requests for simple things like a violation being assigned to the wrong carrier or simply having the driver’s info corrected, etc.